wzulfikar/docker-sendportal/README.md

 ### Why run.sh?

-- It's easier for me because I can just arrange the commands based on my need (again, it's opinionated!)
+- It's easier for me because I can just arrange the commands based on my need (hey, it's opinionated!)
 - I don't have to install docker-compose
 - It works out of the box on most platforms (ubuntu, macOS, or Windows via Git Bash or WSL)